Dealing With A Shoplifting Charge In Henry County

 Most First-Time Shoplifters Should Pursue Pretrial Intervention

-In Henry County, it is possible for first-time shoplifters to avoid a conviction even if there is strong evidence of guilt.
+As an experienced McDonough shoplifting lawyer, David Abbott uses Henry County laws to help first-time shoplifters avoid a conviction even if there is strong evidence of guilt.
 The Henry County State Court and the City Court of Stockbridge have excellent Pretrial Intervention Programs (“PTI”).
 These programs are a superior alternative to first offender probation.
 If you successfully complete PTI:

 - The charges against you will be dismissed